FourthState/plasma-research/PlasmaMVP/feeStructure.md

 2. For transactions included in a block but not spent, maybe the confirmsig was never broadcasted, the previous owner retains the right to withdraw the previous utxo.
 In this scenario, we uphold the right for the previous owner to exit but must commit to any fee payed by broadcasting a spend message.
 The validator will have the opportunity to challenge an exit that does not commit any fees that were payed through a simple merkle proof that shows the transaction being included in a future block and the associated fees.

-BONUS: Because the brand new utxo is owned by the proposer of the current block, this solutions scales to any consensus mechanism with more than 1 validator.
-All without changing the root contract code at all!
+**BONUS**: Because the brand new utxo is owned by the proposer of the current block, this solutions scales to any consensus mechanism with more than 1 validator.
+All without changing much of the root contract code at all!
 Simplicity FTW!